 Development Permits (DP) are required for specified areas or lands designated within an Official Community Plan (OCP).
 A DP helps local government to reinforce OCP policies and objectives for these areas and ensures development respects the vision that the community has established.

 Typically, there shall be no more than one single family, one two family dwelling or one manufactured home on any parcel unless expressly permitted in Bylaw 2400.
 Despite this, there are some exceptions.
-An Additional Dwelling is a dwelling unit that may be approved under certain conditions to provide a home in conjunction with agricultural/ horticultural use.
+An Additional Dwelling is a dwelling unit that may be approved under certain conditions on lands at least 4 hectares in area, zoned AF-1, AF-2, RL-1, or SH-1.

 A Temporary Dwelling is a detached or stand-alone dwelling unit in a single-wide CSA Z-240 manufactured home that is to provide care for another person(s) on a temporary basis on a property under certain conditions.